garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/autoscaling.md

 2. Cost Management
 	- [[autoscaling]] can lead to unexpected costs if not configured properly, due to unpredictable traffic patterns or over-provisioning
 3. Scaling Limitations
-	- Certain applications, especially stateful ones or legacy systems, may not be suitable for dynamic scaling, presenting a challenge for [[autoscaling]] implemet
+	- Certain applications, especially stateful ones or legacy systems, may not be suitable for dynamic scaling, presenting a challenge for [[autoscaling]] implementation
+4. Performance Impact
+	-